L.A. Guns (album): Background

 All five members of the band are credited for songwriting on L.A.
 Guns.
 The majority of songs were written by lead guitarist Tracii Guns with Lewis, while some feature co-writing credits for former vocalist Black.
 The album also features cover versions of Lewis's former band Girl's "Hollywood Tease", and Nickels's former band Sweet Pain's "Shoot for Thrills".
 L.A.
 Guns is the only studio album by the band to feature drummer Nickey "Beat" Alexander, who was replaced by Steve Riley before it was released.
 In 1999, the reunited "classic lineup" of the band recorded new versions of several songs for Greatest Hits and Black Beauties.
 "Sex Action" was also later included on the 2002 release Ultimate L.A.
 Guns, alongside a range of other previously released re-recordings and live tracks.
 Early demo recordings of several tracks were included on the album Hollywood Raw: The Original Sessions.

+Music

+The track "Electric Gypsy" is considered by some to be among the heaviest glam metal tracks.
+Revolver said "the rhythm section takes the curves too fast for love."